dotnet/runtime/docs/design/coreclr/botr/clr-abi.md

 This section relates mostly to calling conventions on System V systems (such as Ubuntu Linux and Mac OS X).
 The general rules outlined in the System V x86_64 ABI documentation are followed with a few exceptions, described below:

 1. The hidden argument for by-value passed structs is always after the `this` parameter (if there is one).
 This is a difference with the System V ABI and affects only the internal JIT calling conventions.
-For PInvoke calls the hidden argument is always the first parameter since there is no `this` parameter in this case.
+For PInvoke calls the hidden argument is always the first parameter since there is no `this` parameter in this case (except for the `CallConvMemberFunction` case).
 2. Managed structs that have no fields are always passed by-value on the stack.
 3. The JIT proactively generates frame register frames (with `RBP` as a frame register) in order to aid the native OS tooling for stack unwinding and the like.
 4. All the other internal VM contracts for PInvoke, EH, and generic support remains in place.
 Please see the relevant sections above for more details.
 Note, however, that the registers used are different on System V due to the different calling convention.
 For example, the integer argument registers are, in order, RDI, RSI, RDX, RCX, R8, and R9.
 Thus, where the first argument (typically, the `this` pointer) on Windows AMD64 goes in RCX, on System V it goes in RDI, and so forth.